Bull-leaping: Minoan Crete

 The Minoan Bull-leaper sculpture at the British Museum.

-Bull-leaping is thought to have been a key ritual in the religion of the Minoan civilization in Bronze Age Crete.
+Bull-leaping is thought to have been a key ritual in the elite culture and perhaps Minoan religion of the Minoan civilization in Bronze Age Crete.
 As in the case of other Mediterranean civilizations, the bull was the subject of veneration and worship.
 Representation of the Bull at the palace of Knossos is a widespread symbol in the art and decoration of this archaeological site.

-The assumption, widely debated by scholars, is that the iconography represents a ritual sport and/or performance in which human athletes—both male and female—literally vaulted over bulls as part of a ceremonial rite.
+The assumption, widely debated by scholars, is that the iconography represents a ritual sport and/or performance in which human athletes—possibly both male and female—literally vaulted over bulls as part of a ceremonial rite.
 This ritual is hypothesized to have consisted of an acrobatic leap over a bull, such that when the leaper grasped the bull's horns, the bull would violently jerk its neck upwards, giving the leaper the momentum necessary to perform somersaults and other acrobatic tricks or stunts.

 Barbara Olsen, associate professor of Greek and Roman Studies at Vassar College, adds that the sport was probably not especially dangerous for participants.
 "From the images it looks like they [leaped over the bulls] successfully—the Minoans tend not to give us too much violent imagery, so the bull-leaping usually ends pretty well," but the goring scene on the "boxer's rhyton" found in Hagia Triada suggests that injuries were not unknown.